 Target highly-relevant audiences, bring qualified traffic to your website, build brand awareness, tell brand stories, provide customer service.

-Facebook is the only social media platform we can turn around and say every business should probably be using.
-The size of its user base, combined with its excellent targeting options means you can reach just about any audience from the same network.
+Facebook is the only social media platform we can say every business should probably be using in 2020.
+The size of its user base, combined with its excellent targeting options means you can reach just about any audience from a single network.

 - Highly-engaged audience always on the lookout for new content

 - Great platform for promoting lead generation content